Medication Search - Tybost

 Children: The safety and effectiveness of using this medication have not been established for children.

-What other drugs could interact with the Tybost medication?
+What other drugs could interact with Tybost?

 There may be an interaction between cobicistat and any of the following: